platima/Ad-Shield_Fix/README.md

 `@match https://j-cast.com/*`

 ## 🔍 Troubleshooting
-***Last Tested Working:** 2025-01-16*
+***Last Tested Working:** 2025-01-20*

-1. Ensure that the script is loading when you visit Slashdot by observing the red '1' on the TamperMonkey icon, and click it to confirm the script is active [as shown here](Example.png).
+1. Ensure that the script is loading when you visit Slashdot by observing the red '1' on the Tampermonkey icon, and click it to confirm the script is active [as shown here](Example.png).
-2. Ensure that you have [enabled Developer Mode](https://www.tampermonkey.net/faq.php#Q209).
+2. Ensure that you have [enabled Developer Mode](https://www.Tampermonkey.net/faq.php#Q209).
-3. Make sure you're using Chrome with the TamperMonkey extension.
+3. Make sure you're using Chrome with the Tampermonkey extension.
 Firefox is an unknown, as is GreaseMonkey.
 4. Clear your browser's cache and cookies.
-Alternatively, enable TamperMonkey to run in Incognito Mode and open Slashdot in that mode.
+Alternatively, enable Tampermonkey to run in Incognito Mode and open Slashdot in that mode.
 5. Ensure no conflicting add-ons are running.
 Other addons or multiple scripts may interfere with the functionality.
 6. Check your Chrome version is up to date (Settings > Help > About Google Chrome).
 7. Verify that JavaScript is enabled in your browser settings.
 8. Try disabling other extensions temporarily to identify any conflicts.
 9. Check if the issue persists in a new Chrome profile (Chrome Menu > Add Profile).
 10. Ensure your system's date and time are set correctly, as this might affect script execution.
 11. Remove and re-install the extension and the script.
-This is just in case TamperMonkey is not functioning correctly or the script needs to be updated.
+This is just in case Tampermonkey is not functioning correctly or the script needs to be updated.
 12. If using a work or school computer, check with your IT department about potential network restrictions.
 13. Lodge an issue [using this template](https://github.com/platima/slashdot-ad-fix/issues/new?labels=bug&template=bug_report.md&title=%5BBUG%5D).

 ## 👥 Credits
 - Original concept by Daniel Perelman (perelman@aweirdimagination.net / https://openuserjs.org/scripts/dperelman)
-- Chrome/TamperMonkey adaptation by Platima
+- Chrome/Tampermonkey adaptation by Platima
 - Licensed under MIT License

 ## 🤝 Contributing